 A road trip between these two cities provides endless opportunities to see and experience some of the best that this region has to offer.
 Read on for a guide to some of the best Denver to Albuquerque stops on a road trip!

 Planning a Denver to Albuquerque Road Trip

 There are a few possible routes you can take between these two cities, but in this guide, we’ll be focusing on stops along I-25 from Denver until Walsenburg, then cutting West to Fort Garland before heading South into New Mexico.

-This is just one possible idea of a route, and if you’d prefer to make fewer stops and arrive in New Mexico more quickly, stay on the I-25 for the entirely of the Denver to Santa Fe drive before heading into Albuquerque.
+This is just one possible idea of a route, and if you’d prefer to make fewer stops and arrive in New Mexico more quickly, stay on the I-25 for the entirety of the Denver to Santa Fe drive before heading into Albuquerque.

 Regardless of which route you choose to take, you’ll be travelling on pretty major freeways for the majority of the trip, so there will be plenty of opportunities to stop for gas or food along the way.

-If planning on renting a car for this drive, you’ll find a number of options by browsing Rentalcars.com which aggregates the best deals across all major car hire companies.
+If planning on renting a car for this drive, you’ll find a number of options by browsing Rentalcars.com which aggregates deals across many major car hire companies.
 You can also browse Outdoorsy if you prefer to save on accommodation costs and hire an RV or campervan.

 How Far is Denver to Albuquerque?